AntonHuu/GitGithub_training/GitTraining.md

 - git is invisible in folder.
 Its the history of all the things you do in the folder

 - Any point in timeline is a snapshot: When/how to take snapshot?
-Develop area -> staging area -> repository area (commitment!)
+Develop area -> staging area -> local repository area (commitment!)

 - $ git commit